Thin provisioned disks and sparse files at VMFS datastores

 Saving thin-provisioned data

 You can save thin provisioned VMDK or sparse files as in Diskinternals sparse format which can be converted to Windows sparse file after the transfer is complete.
-During upload and\or deploy you may require vmkfstools for additional conversion of uploaded VMDK files into compatible format.
+During upload, and\or deploy you may require vmkfstools for the additional conversion of uploaded VMDK files into a compatible format.

-To save thin-provisioned data using VMFS Recovery: enable Developer mode by clicking on "View"->"Preferences" and press CTRL+E. Switch to hidden Developer tab and check "Developer Mode".
+To save thin-provisioned data using VMFS Recovery™: enable Developer mode by clicking on "View"->"Preferences" and press CTRL+E. Switch to the hidden Developer tab and check "Developer Mode".
 Click "Ok" to save settings.

 Saving guest OS data